codesoap/pres/README.md

 `par2` seems to cope with point 1., 4. and even 2. of the shortcomings of `pres`.

-On the downside `par2` does apparently not inform you about damaged recovery files, as long as there is still at least one undamaged recovery file left.
-This means that you could already be just two bit-flips away from loosing your data, without `par2` notifying you about the occurred damage.
+On the downside `par2` does apparently not explicitly inform you about damaged recovery files, as long as there is still at least one undamaged recovery or the metadata file left.
+This means that you could already be just one bit-flip away from loosing your data, without `par2` notifying you about the occurred damage.

 Performance (using the same amount of data and parity shards as `pres` does):
 ```console